ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/container-demo-2/README.md

 Open a new terminal window

-Run an interactive session on a compute node and view information about the computing resources
+Run an interactive session on a compute node
 ```
 interactive --gpus=1

+# We can view information about the computing resources using commands such as
 lscpu
 nvidia-smi
 ```